On a c(t)-Modified Friedman-Lemaitre-Robertson-Walker Universe: The derivation of c(t)

 \lbl{gs}

-We show in Appendices A, B, and C that there exist an infinite number of coordinate systems which satisfy our physicality requirements.
-Appendix A derives the equations for diagonal transforms ($C = 0$) using physical time for all distances ($A = 1$) and Appendix B using physical distance ($B = 1$).
-Appendix C describes similarity solutions of these equations for a flat universe.
-Because the equations in A and B are different from each other, they show, as we would expect, that it is not possible to have diagonal physical $R$ and physical $T$ simultaneously for all values of $t,\x$ (except for an empty universe).
+We show in Appendix \ref{ct} that there exist an infinite number of radial AP transformed coordinate systems which satisfy the $\hat{M}$ requirements close to the origin.
+Appendix \ref{pt} derives diagonal transforms ($C = 0$) using physical time ($A = 1$) for all physical times $T$.
+These all independently show that the light speed becomes $c(t) \propto \dot{a}$ for small distances, where the transforms become Lorentz.

+Appendix \ref{pd} shows the diagonal transforms for physical distance ($B = 1, C = 0$) for all physical distances $R$.
+To integrate the PDEs for this transform, we need to use the GR Field Equation (FE).
+Because the equations in \ref{pt} and \ref{pd} are different from each other, they show, as we would expect, that it is not possible to have diagonal transforms with physical $R$ and physical $T$ simultaneously for all values of $t,\chi$ (except for an empty universe).

+At all distances for $A=1,C = 0$, the AP time $T$ can be measured on AP physical clocks, but the AP distance $R$ cannot be measured on physical rulers for all distances.
+For $B=1, C=0$, the AP distance $R$ can be measured by physical rulers on a AP frame for all distances, but the AP time $T$ cannot be measured by physical clocks (except for small $R$).
+We can calculate an acceleration (Appendix \ref{s2.1.1}) for a flat universe that is zero at the origin, and increases with distance; the physical distance $R$ acts like you might expect for a rigid ruler on whom the surrounding masses balance their gravitational force to zero at the origin, but develop an inward pull as the distance increases.

+Appendix \ref{fu} describes similarity solutions for both types for a flat universe ($\Omega = 1$).
+These solutions are very useful to display alternatives.
+For the Physical Distance transform, when we use the FE for a constant light speed \cite{F2}, we get a transform that does not have the Lorentz dependence on $\hat{V}$.
+When we use the FE that allows a varying light speed, this yields a transform that has the Lorentz dependence on $\hat{V}$ if, and only if, we use the same light speed $c(t)$ as for the power series expansion and the Physical Time transform.
+This self-consistency indicates that we are using the correct FE and the correct $c(t)$.

+To summarize, we have shown that every transform that has a variation of $T_t = 1 + \frac{\hat{V}^2}{2}$, as required by a Lorentz transform close to the origin, has $c(t) \propto \sqrt{\frac{da}{dt}}$.
+If we do not require this variation of $T_t$, it is possible to find a physical distance transform with a constant $c$ \cite{F2}, although its physicality goes a much shorter distance into the universe.
+However, it is not possible to find a diagonal physical time transform with constant $c$ (see App \ref{pt}).
+Although there is no requirement that there be such a transform nor that the physical distance transform have a large range of physicality, the derived $c(t)$ has an attractive universality that can be made consistent with special and general relativity (see sect \ref{c} and App \ref{s2.1.2}).